-We dose every bottle with 1 billion CFU of Lactobacillus casei strain: LC431®.
-One of the world’s most documented probiotic Lactobacillus strains, it has been described in over 201 clinical studies and attributed to beneficial effects in the gastrointestinal and immune system including:
+We dose every bottle with 1 billion CFUs of the Lactobacillus casei strain.
+One of the world’s most documented probiotic Lactobacillus strains, it has been described in over 90 publications and attributed to beneficial effects in the gastrointestinal and immune system.

 The PROGEL™ coating then protects the probiotics on shelf and maximises their delivery to the gut, all for your benefit.
 Currently there is limited regulation in this area and drinks can often claim to be cultured without substantiating their probiotic nature.
 In some cases, not even outlining their probiotics and what they may or may not do for you.